MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-extend-datacenter.md

     ![](./media/azure-stack-network-howto-extend-datacenter/image23.png)

-4. Select the **MPIO button** to see more information about the load balancing policy and paths.
+4. Select the **MPIO button** to see more information about the load-balancing policy and paths.

     ![](./media/azure-stack-network-howto-extend-datacenter/image24.png)